 - A school board that answers to a single party’s teachers’ union does not prioritize student outcomes with the vigor of a board that could be replaced by voters with options.

-These are not partisan observations.
-They are democratic theory — the basic principle James Madison laid out in the Constitution — ambition must be made to counteract ambition.
+The observations here hold no partisan bias.
+They stem from democratic theory—the core principle James Madison enshrined in the Constitution that ambition must be made to counteract ambition.
 Power unchecked by competition degenerates into incompetence.

 Population Collapse Under Single-Party Governance